 In August of 2015 Dr. Bradbury was appointed as a professor of environmental toxicology in the Departments of Natural Resource Ecology and Management and Entomology.
-He is also a faculty member in ISU's Toxicology Program.
+He is also a faculty member in ISU's Toxicology and Ecology and Evolutionary Biology Programs.
 From July 2014 through July 2015, Steve served as a visiting professor in ISU's Department of Entomology.

 Dr. Bradbury is contributing to research and extension in University-wide toxicology, environmental, agriculture and natural resource science and policy programs.
 Areas of emphasis include pesticide resistance management, pollination services, monarch butterfly conservation and sustainable agriculture, including the role of integrated pest management within nested layers of governance.
 Steve's areas of teaching include toxicology, pesticide and chemical risk assessment and related policy topics.